centraloregonchess/bendchess.github.io/quads.md

 permalink: /quads/
 ---

+> **We meet weekly to play Chess &amp; Go.
+Come and join us!
+See [the MeetUp][meetup] for details.**

+## Pairings
-See the <a href="https://docs.google.com/spreadsheets/d/1ln8BVsmU0cEnVUBYC_Ka3j28RgHz0eFVmcDg4pUH3qE/edit?usp=sharing">Google Doc for pairings &amp; standings</a>.

-**To sign-up for Quads, speak to one of the Club Captains at club-night.**
+See the [Google Doc for pairings][googledoc].
+To sign-up for Quads speak to Dean at club-night.

 ## What are Quads?
+Some of our members (but not all) participate in our monthly Quads competition.
-A monthly Chess tournament, where groups of four players (a quad) compete in an all-play-all event. **Games are played gradually over the course of the month.**
+Each Quad is a Chess tournament, where groups of four players (a quad) compete in an all-play-all event. **Games are played gradually over the course of the month.**
 Unplayed games are scored as nil and inactive players are removed from the next month's pairings.